thad72a/alpha-bet/README.md

 - No admin can steal user funds
 - Cards resolve based on verifiable on-chain data

+## Address Format Support

+Bittensor supports two address formats:

+1. **SS58 (Substrate/Polkadot)**: Used for native Bittensor chain operations
+   - Example: `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY`
+   - Used with Polkadot.js wallet

+2. **H160 (EVM/Ethereum)**: Used for smart contract interactions on Bittensor EVM
+   - Example: `0x742d35Cc6634C0532925a3b844Bc9e7595f0bEb`
+   - Used with MetaMask and other EVM wallets

+**For Alpha Bet**: You need an H160 (EVM) address to interact with the smart contracts.
+Use MetaMask or another EVM-compatible wallet.

 ## Future Enhancements

+- [x] Native TAO integration (no wrapped tokens)
+- [x] Multi-option market support
+- [x] Bittensor EVM deployment
 - [ ] Integration with Bittensor API for real-time price data
 - [ ] Advanced charting and analytics
+- [ ] Oracle integration for automated resolution
 - [ ] Mobile app development
 - [ ] Governance token for platform decisions
-- [ ] Cross-chain support for other tokens
-- [ ] Automated market making
+- [ ] Automated market making (AMM)
 - [ ] Social features and user profiles
+- [ ] Cross-subnet prediction markets

 ## Contributing